Faculty/Staff Career News June 2020

 logoTo read complete versions of these abbreviated news items, where you see a faculty name as a live link, click to reach the faculty member’s personal page.
 Then visit that page’s “Recent News” tab, where this current item in fuller detail beyond the first few lines shown here will be at the top.
 For employees without a profile page, the full text of each news item is included here.

-Kristyn Achilich, director of the Center for the Environment/instructor of environmental studies & sciences, along with Karen Talentino, director of the health science program/professor of biology, and Doug Facey, professor of biology, all contributed to Saint Michael’s virtual observance of The 50th Annual Earth Day on April 22.
+Kristyn Achilich, director of the Institute for the Environment/instructor of environmental studies & sciences, along with Karen Talentino, director of the health science program/professor of biology, and Doug Facey, professor of biology, all contributed to Saint Michael’s virtual observance of The 50th Annual Earth Day on April 22.
 The three shared stories with students and colleagues from their personal “first Earth Days” remotely through technology.

 George Ashline, professor of mathematics and statistics, during the weekends of January 17-18, March 6-7, and April 24-25, co-taught the course Number Theory for Teachers as part of the Vermont Mathematics Initiative (VMI).
 He also recently published the article “Leader Lessons Learned: Transition Advice and a Top Ten List from a Former Chair ” in PRIMUS: Problems, Resources, and Issues in Mathematics Undergraduate Studies, Volume 30, Number 6, 2020.
 This paper is part of a special PRIMUS issue.